micromata/Baumeister/README.md

 ##### Subject

-The subject contains succinct description of the change:
+The subject contains a succinct description of the change:

 * use the imperative, present tense: "change" not "changed" nor "changes"
 * capitalize first letter
-* no dot (.) at the end
+* don't add a dot (.) at the end

 ##### Additional Info,  Breaking changes and issue references

-Are defined in the body of the commit message.
+These are defined in the body of the commit message.

 Example:
 ```